BrainyLark/lstm_modeling_nyse/README.md

-# Verdandi
+## Brief intro
-**Verdandi** is a software implementation of the LSTM-based architecture for forecasting stock prices, on the following day, of the companies listed in the NYSE.
+It's a simple experimentation with the LSTM-based architecture for forecasting stock prices for day trading, of the companies listed in the NYSE.

 ## Workflow